WISCONSIN PUPPY MILL PROJECT

 Three were strays found by the Adamses; two were unaltered.
 One dog came from a shelter in a neighboring county that did, thankfully, enforce its spay/neuter policy.

 Fifteen were "unsold stock" from John's former employer, commercial breeder Yvonne Skinner (whose kennel, "Woodland Pets," coincidentally, produced Mr. Peabody, guiding spirit of the Wisconsin Puppy Mill Project).
-They weren't worth their keep to her; if John hadn't taken them off her hands, they would have been "disposed of."
-To John's credit, he detested working for these people, and quit.
+According to John, they weren't worth their keep to her; if John hadn't taken them off her hands, they would have been "disposed of."
+To John's credit, he says he detested working for these people, and quit.
 However, eleven of the dogs he acquired from Ms. Skinner were also unaltered.

 It isn't difficult to see where this is going: even as the Adamses brought home more and more dogs from the local shelter, the unaltered "rescued" mill and shelter dogs which they already had were doing what unaltered dogs will do when left alone together: they reproduced.
 Then, some of their (also unaltered) offspring reproduced.